WHO WE ARE

 Director of Development

-Sierra Lawe was born in Santa Clara and spent her childhood shuffling around Northern California.
+Sierra was born in Santa Clara and spent her childhood and adolescent years shuffling around Northern California.
 A member of the Karuk Tribe, she attended Haskell Indian Nations University, majoring in American Indian Studies before transferring to the University of Kansas and completing a degree in Political Science.
 Her passion for civic engagement and serving her community led her to complete a master’s degree in Public Administration with a focus on Nonprofit Management.
 A lifelong adventure seeker, she’s moved up and down the Pacific Coast, most recently living in Seattle, WA before returning to the Bay Area.
-An avid outdoorswoman, she has previously worked as a rock-climbing instructor, hike leader, and is currently certified as a Wilderness First Responder.
-What brings her to Bay Area Wilderness Training is her commitment to dismantling structural racism, her desire to see marginalized folks experience the transformative power of the outdoors, and to celebrate authentic diversity in all spaces but most especially in outdoor spaces.
+She’s an avid outdoorswoman and previously worked as a rock-climbing instructor, hike leader, and is currently certified as a Wilderness First Responder.
+What brings her to Bay Area Wilderness Training is her commitment to dismantling structural racism, her desire to see marginalized folks experience the transformative power of the outdoors on their own terms, and to celebrate authentic diversity in all spaces but most especially in the outdoors.

 Phone: (510) 452-2298 x 303